 Ideally, an insurance company would pay out what they owe without question.
 However, that’s not how it works.
 Instead, insurance companies have adjusters, doctors, nurses, and even lawyers working on their side.
 Their whole goal is to get you to say the wrong thing or do the wrong thing, so they can justify not paying your claim or paying a reduced amount.

-Time is of the essence when dealing with an insurance claim.
+Time is of the essence when dealing with one of these claims.
 Therefore, as soon as possible after an accident, seek the help of an attorney.
 At Springs Law Group, we offer free consultations.
-This meeting will reveal how we can help you with your insurance claim.
+This meeting will reveal how we can help.

 Contact Springs Law Group to learn what your options are and whether or not you have a strong case.
-The first consultation with one of our insurance claims lawyers in Colorado Springs costs you nothing.
-If you have questions about your insurance claim, call Springs Law Group today at 719.421.7141.
+The first consultation with one of our Colorado Springs insurance claims lawyers costs you nothing.
+If you have questions, call Springs Law Group today.